Hanseatic Inspiration Review and Specifications

-Hapag-Lloyd Cruises introduced the Hanseatic brand name by naming its new, top-luxury expedition cruise vessels "MS Hanseatic Inspiration" (scheduled launch October 2019) and MS Hanseatic Nature (scheduled launch April 2019).
+Hapag-Lloyd Cruises introduced the Hanseatic brand name by naming its new, top-luxury expedition cruise vessels "MS Hanseatic Inspiration" (scheduled launch October 2019, MS Hanseatic Nature (scheduled launch April 2019) and still unnamed vessel on order (2021).
 Both polar cruise ships are of the same design.
 The investment was made by the parent company TUI Group on behalf of its subsidiary company Hapag-Lloyd (based in Hamburg Germany).

 History - construction & ownership